Minimum Time Consensus of Multi-agent System under Fuel Constraints: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} field of multi-agent systems has its origins in an attempt to create nature inspired behaviours shown by flock of birds, swarm of insects, schools of fish, etc in computer animation \cite{boids}.
 Several objectives such as separation, alignment and cohesion are considered in \cite{boids} and the graph theoretic justifications for their methods appeared in \cite{jadbaieeetac2003}.
 Similar tasks are then studied and applied in inducing relevant nature inspired group behaviors in multi-agent systems involving mobile robots and vehicles \cite{fax2004information}.
-Subsequently, decentralized control of a group of interconnected subsystems for various objectives such as consensus, synchronization, formation, etc. has been studied extensively in the literature \cite{4118472,ren2010distributed,inputconstraintsieeetac2018,safeconsensusbarrierfunctionieeetac2023,energystateconstraintsautomatica2024,flockingieeetac2023}.
-Practical applications of such objectives are also found in the fields of sensor networks \cite{cortes2005coordination}, power networks \cite{powernetworktac}, attitude alignment and consensus \cite{lynch1996distributed}, etc.
+Subsequently, decentralized control of a group of interconnected subsystems for various goals such as consensus, synchronization, formation, etc. has been studied extensively in the literature \cite{4118472,ren2010distributed,inputconstraintsieeetac2018,safeconsensusbarrierfunctionieeetac2023,energystateconstraintsautomatica2024,flockingieeetac2023}.
+Practical applications of such objectives are also found in the fields of sensor networks \cite{cortes2005coordination}, power networks \cite{powernetworktac}, attitude alignment \cite{wang1999}, etc. In consensus problems a control law is sought such that each agent aims to match its state with that of the neighboring agent to reach a common agreement or point \cite{lin2003multi,dong2013leader}. { This article considers the problem of computing a consensus point where all agents can reach in \emph{minimum time} with \emph{bounded inputs} using \emph{limited fuel budget}.}

-In the consensus problem, a control law is sought such that each agent aims to match its state with that of the neighboring agent to reach a common agreement or point \cite{lin2003multi,dong2013leader}.
 It is well known that the speed of achieving consensus can typically be improved by increasing graph connectivity (the second smallest real eigenvalue of the Laplacian matrix known as Fielder eigenvalue) \cite{ren2010distributed}.
-However, due attention also needs to be paid to input sources of these systems, driven by constraints on system resources, such as operational time restrictions and fuel or energy usage.
-For example, in surveillance applications, UAVs are employed for monitoring, and the success of mission relies on maximizing coverage within the constraints of limited fuel capacity and time.
+However, due attention also needs to be paid to input sources of these systems, driven by constraints on system resources, such as operational time restrictions and fuel or energy usage. {Such situations arise in control for quick alignment of multiple spacecrafts orientation along a single axis with limited thruster fuel \cite{minimumswitchthruster,attitudecontrol}.
+Furthermore, in surveillance and military applications, multiple UAVs may need to quickly reassemble at a point, or align in altitude, etc within the constraints of limited fuel capacity \cite{fuelconstraintsinUAVs}.}